basho/riak_core/docs/ring-resizing.md

 In each of these states, and based on several conditions, the vnode will take one of two actions:

-1. handle request locally only, no forwarding -- `Mod:handle_command`
+1. Handle request locally only, no forwarding -- `Mod:handle_command`
-1. option to handle locally + option to forward -- `Mod:handle_handoff_command`
+1. Option to handle locally + option to forward -- `Mod:handle_handoff_command`

 The table below details the action taken by the vnode in a specific state and based on the progress of the partition's *resize operation*: